-It, therefore, comes as no surprise that customer centricity is key for the telco industry-with customer and prospect data (70%), customer sentiment data (61%), and supply chain data (56%) being the most used data sources.
-25% of organizations are currently using all three of these data sources simultaneously.

-While the data provided by changing customer behavior is becoming increasingly complex, new opportunities to meet customer needs emerge.
+It, therefore, comes as no surprise that customer centricity is key for the telco industry - with customer and prospect data (60%), connected sentiment data (58%), and connected product data (52%) being the most used data sources.
+A quarter (25%) of organizations are currently using all three of these data sources simultaneously.
+While changing customer behavior provides increasingly complex data, new opportunities to meet customer needs emerge.
 This is particularly important across the telco industry, to give organizations a unified view of their customer data across the business and within departments.
-This is further reiterated by those that use data and analytics to improve the customer experience and satisfaction (63%)-engaging in customer centric data sources will pave the way for organizations to be able to improve the overall experience.
+This is further reiterated by those that use data and analytics to improve the customer experience and satisfaction (54%) - engaging with customer centric data sources will pave the way for organizations to be able to improve the overall experience.

 Apart from the customer experience, security and governance is also a priority for telco organizations when it comes to managing the data lifecycle.
 Surveyed telco organizations demonstrate engaging with several stages across the data lifecycle process.
-Data collection (75%), security and governance (69%), as well as predictive analytics (63%) are the main areas utilized in this context.
+Notably, data collection (66%), security and governance (62%), as well as predictive analytics (60%) are the main areas utilized in this context.
 Data digestion and monitoring at the Edge is of course essential with the sheer volume of data these organizations will be expected to manage on a frequent basis.

-It's also critical to protect such data, with an integrated set of security, management and governance technologies across the entire data lifecycle-especially when considering privacy concerns when moving workloads and data sets beyond the firewall and/or out of the country from which they're hosted.
+It's also critical to protect such data, with an integrated set of security, management and governance technologies across the entire data lifecycle.
+This is especially important when considering privacy concerns when moving workloads and data sets beyond the firewall and/or out of the country from which they're hosted.
 The transfer of Personally Identifiable Information (PII), and data from enterprise end-customers relating to network services can result in detrimental impacts if compromised, and organizations should strive to manage data and its security with confidence.
-It's positive then, that almost four in ten (38%) IT decision makers (ITDMs) in the telco industry have completely achieved having the necessary enterprise-grade standards in place for security, back-up, and disaster recovery across all environments.
+It's positive then, that more than a third (39%) of IT decision makers (ITDMs) in the telco industry have completely achieved having the necessary enterprise-grade standards in place for security, back-up, and disaster recovery across all environments.